anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is a miracle that curiosity survives formal education.
+Quote: Friendship, like love, is destroyed by long absence, though it may be increased by short intermissions.

-By: Albert Einstein
+By: Samuel Johnson